duesomethingapp/support/index.md

 Yes.
 Open Control Center, tap **＋** in the top corner, tap **Add a Control**, and search for Due Something.
 The button opens the app straight to a new task.
 It also works as a Lock Screen button and with the Action button.

+### Is there an Apple Watch app?

+Yes.
+It shows your Scheduled tasks grouped the same way the iPhone does — Overdue, Today, and on through the week — with the list's color beside each one, and Emergent, flag, and calendar marks where they apply.

+- **Swipe left on a task to complete it**, or swipe right to snooze.
+The snooze options are the same ones your iPhone offers, including Smart Presets.
+- **Tap the ＋** at the top to add a task by dictation, scribble, or the keyboard.
+What you say is read for dates and repeats exactly as typing it into the app would be.
+- Tasks arrive on the Watch through your iCloud account, the same as your other devices.
+Flags, Emergent marks, and snoozes you set elsewhere show up here too.

+### Why does something I did on my Watch take a moment to appear?

+watchOS doesn't allow apps to change reminders directly — only to read them.
+So anything you do on the Watch is carried out by your iPhone on its behalf.

+- **With your iPhone nearby**, it happens straight away.
+- **Without it** — your iPhone is off, out of range, or its battery has gone — the Watch holds what you did and sends it through iCloud instead.
+It's applied the next time the two are together or both online.
+You can carry on completing and snoozing in the meantime.

+A task you've completed shows as done on the Watch while it waits, so you're never left wondering whether it took.

+### Can I put Due Something on my watch face?

+Yes, two complications:

+- **Scheduled** — your next task and how many more are due.
+It comes in the circular, corner, rectangular, and inline shapes, so it fits most faces.
+- **New Task** — a single button that opens straight into dictation.

+Long-press your watch face, tap **Edit**, choose a complication slot, and pick Due Something.
+They refresh as your tasks change and when the Watch wakes them.

 ### Can I find tasks with Spotlight?

 Yes.
 Your open tasks appear in iPhone and Mac search.
 Tapping a result opens it in Due Something.
 The index lives only on your device.